cazyw/toy-robot-simulator/README.md

 ## Testing Instructions

-To run the test suite, in the root directory run the command
+To run the test suite, run the command (in \toyRobotSimulator)

 ```
 $ rake test